PaulRBerg/prb-proxy/README.md

 ## Deployments

-PRBProxyRegistry is deployed on all chains at 0xD42a2bB59775694c9Df4c7822BfFAb150e6c699D.
+PRBProxyRegistry is deployed on 10+ chains at 0xD42a2bB59775694c9Df4c7822BfFAb150e6c699D.
 A sortable, searchable list of all available chains can be found at https://prbproxy.com/deployments.
 To request a deployment to a new chain, please open a GitHub issue.
 You can speed up the process by sending funds to cover the deploy cost to the deployer account: 0x3Afb8fEDaC6429E2165E84CC43EeA7e42e6440fF.